 What is a Probation Officer?

-A probation officer is someone who works with and monitors offenders to prevent them from committing new crimes.
+A probation officer works with and monitors offenders to prevent them from committing new crimes.
 They carry through with anything the court assigns to them, the most common being to supervise offenders and to investigate the offender's history (personal and criminal) prior to sentencing.